Rockhounding In Bancroft, Ontario: Finding Treasures In The Ground

 If you happen to have the opportunity to go rockhounding, for newbies like myself, I have a few tips.
 You will need a few extra things, aside from the boots and bug spray.

-• Practical outdoor clothing: long pants, long-sleeved shirt, a hat and safety boots ideally
+- Practical outdoor clothing: long pants, a long-sleeved shirt, a hat and safety boots ideally

 For our visit, we didn’t have most of these items.
 It was a quick in and out to check out the site, pick a few rocks and avoid being eaten by mosquitoes.
 We were lucky to find both black and white mica, and apatite during our short rockhounding experience.

-Directions: Get more information about rockhounding opportunities from the Bancroft Chamber of Commerce.
+Directions: Get more information about rockhounding opportunities in and around Bancroft.

 Whether you are a newbie like me or a pro, rockhounding in Bancroft is fun.
 Anytime I can play in the dirt and find treasures, I’m there!